shtse8/cursor-ai-downloads/memory-bank/activeContext.md

 - **Improved Layout & Content (Based on Feedback)**:
     - Updated README intro and added a dedicated 'Quick Download: Latest Version' section.
     - Updated GitHub Pages (`docs/index.html`, `docs/script.js`) to include a similar latest version section and Buy Me a Coffee link.
-- **Optimized Table Layout (Based on Feedback)**:
+- **Reverted Table Layout Optimization (Based on Feedback)**:
-    - Modified README and GitHub Pages tables to group download links by OS.
+    - Restored README and GitHub Pages tables to the original multi-column layout (separate column for each platform/architecture) using 'Download' text links.
-    - **Further optimized tables by using compact symbol links (e.g., 🍎U, 🪟64) instead of text links.**
-    - Updated `src/update-readme-from-history.ts`, `docs/script.js`, and `docs/style.css` to implement and style the symbol links.
+    - Reverted changes in `src/update-readme-from-history.ts`, `docs/index.html`, `docs/script.js`, and `docs/style.css`.
-- **Committed Changes**: Committed all updates to Git.
+- **Committed Changes**: Committed all updates and reverts to Git.

 ## 3. Next Steps